equinor/terraform-azurerm-acr/examples/complete/README.md

-# Webhook example
+# Complete example

 Terraform configuration which creates an Azure Container Registry with the following features:

 - 90 days log retention
-- Basic SKU
+- Premium SKU
+- Geo-replication enabled
 - Administrator enabled
 - Webhook with all properties
 - Webhook with only required properties